Miss Universe Puerto Rico 2022

-Miss Universe Puerto Rico 2022 was the 66th edition of the Miss Universe Puerto Rico beauty pageant.
-At the end of the event, Michelle Colón of Loíza crowned Ashley Cariño of Fajardo as her successor.
-Cariño will represent Puerto Rico at Miss Universe 2022.
+Miss Universe Puerto Rico 2022 was the 66th Miss Universe Puerto Rico pageant, held at the Luis A. Ferré Performing Arts Center in San Juan, Puerto Rico, on August 11, 2022.

+Michelle Colón of Loíza crowned Ashley Cariño of Fajardo as her successor at the end of the event.
+Cariño represented Puerto Rico at Miss Universe 2022, where she placed in the Top 5.